ArjenSchwarz/timing-overview/README.md

 This will use your local timezone to create an output.png image similar to the example above.

+If you run it for today, you can leave off the optional `startdate` and `enddate` flags.

 ### Lambda/API Gateway

 Alternatively, you can use the provided template to deploy it into your AWS environment.
 To do this, you will need to download the repository and deploy it using the Serverless Application Model (SAM) framework: